ManifoldScholar/manifold-docusaurus/docs/backend/journals.md

 #### Tags

-Tags function much like Subjects, but there is no means to edit or delete tags in the system.
+Tags function much like Subjects, in that they help readers discover and sort content in searches, but there is no means to edit or delete tags in the system.
 Unlike Subjects, new Tags can be created by any user who has permission to edit a Journal and can be used to add further richness to the existing Subject classification.

 Like Subjects the Tag field provides a helper, so that as you begin typing any similar tags that have already been created on your instance will be revealed.